Scientific Program Agenda

 Moderator: Cameron McIntyre, PhD

-Marie-Laure Welter, MD, PhD - From DBS to tACS to Video Games For Parkinson's Disease
+2:40 - 2:55 PMMarie-Laure Welter, MD, PhD - From DBS to video games for gait disorders in Parkinson’s Disease

-Doris D. Wang, MD, PhD - Understanding and enhancing deep brain stimulation outcomes in Parkinson’s disease
+2:55 - 3:10 PMDoris Wang, MD, PhD - Novel deep brain stimulation to enhance gait functions in Parkinson’s disease

 Great Hall